 But, if you notice, “just a closer walk with thee” is no longer the tagline of my blog.
 Instead, it’s “learning to be the light“.

-Like I said, I’ve learned a lot since the very first blog post and in an effort to brand my blog so it would be more recognizable (really, y’all, there are soooo many moving parts to a blog that I had no clue about when I hit the publish button for the first time), I decided to change it up.
+Like I said, I’ve learned a lot since the very first blog post.
+In an effort to brand my blog so it would be more recognizable, I decided to change it up.
+(Really, y’all, there are soooo many moving parts to a blog that I had no clue about when I hit the publish button for the first time.)

 I’d be lying if I said I spent ages coming up with a new tagline.
 I didn’t.
 I’m not saying I didn’t think for days about changing the tagline, because I did.
-But, to sit and make a list and spend hours figuring out what fit the best?
+But, to sit, make a list, and spend hours figuring out what fit the best?
 No, I didn’t do that.
-I considered what the new tagline would be for maybe half an hour tops, if that, when I finally decided to actually sit down and change it.
+I considered what the new tagline would be for maybe half an hour tops when I finally decided to actually sit down and change it.
 It didn’t take long at all to settle on “learning to be the light”.
 It just felt right.
 And it stuck.

-Friend, I’m telling you, for years, starting when I was a teeny bopper, my heart’s cry was to simply (and I quote) “be a help to someone, to be a light to show others the way.”
+Friend, let me tell you something.
+For years, starting when I was a teeny bopper, my heart’s cry was to simply (and I quote) “be a help to someone, to be a light to show others the way.”
 I can’t tell you the number of times I prayed that prayer.
 Or the number of tears that were shed.
 It’s safe to say that prayer (that I continue to pray) is what many would consider “a big one”.